🎉 Welcome to our new shop, and please forgive us while we work out any kinks! If you discover any issues, please contact us. 🎉

 … then keep reading.
 I’ll share what to do (and what NOT to do) if you’re thinking of teaching art online.

-(And if you've proven that you're an effective teacher but the rest of that sounds overwhelming to you, click here to apply to teach in one of our online summits, where we do all the hard work for you.)
+(And if you’ve proven that you’re an effective teacher but the rest of that sounds overwhelming to you, reach out to us — we partner with talented artist/teachers and do all the hard work for you.)

 DO understand that anyone can try to teach online – but only a handful can do it well and actually earn a profit.